nfriend/website-3.0/_posts/2024-10-13-gitab-pages-with-multiple-domains.md

 Now, any request that comes in to one of these non-canonical domains will be forwarded to this Pages site and subsequently redirected to the canonical domain.

 I'm reasonably happy with this solution, although I'd much prefer for GitLab to simply add support [Netlify's `force` option](https://docs.netlify.com/routing/redirects/rewrites-proxies/#shadowing) and avoid the extra complexity altogether.
+Please upvote [my feature request issue](https://gitlab.com/gitlab-org/gitlab-pages/-/issues/1134)!